 All students (degree seeking and non-degree seeking) who are enrolled in the Summer Session program are charged a non-refundable $205.00 Summer Student Administrative Fee.

 Interest will accrue on your account at 12% per annum on all unpaid balances.

-Transcripts will not be released to any student who has an outstanding balance with Vermont Law School until the balance (and any applicable interest) is paid in full.
+Transcripts will not be released to any student who has an outstanding balance with Vermont Law and Graduate School until the balance (and any applicable interest) is paid in full.

 Please direct any questions about Financial Aid to the Financial Aid Office: firstname.lastname@example.org.
 Federal Student Aid is only available to students in degree-seeking programs.
 Students taking VLS courses toward a degree at another institution should contact our Financial Aid Office.